tstohn/ESGI.documentation/_docs/getting-started.md

 ### Download Tool

-The compiled tool can be downloaded from the GitHub page:
+The precompiled binaries are available on the GitHub releases:
 [https://github.com/tstohn/ESGI/releases/tag/v1.0.0](https://github.com/tstohn/ESGI/releases/tag/v1.0.0)

 Go to latest release, find the assets for your operating system, then download and extract the ZIP file.